Customer Understanding Testing

 High-risk features or optional benefits

-Documents that include decision points with financial consequences
+Documents with financial consequences if misunderstood

-Areas with known conduct or complaint risk
+Areas with known complaint, conduct or remediation risk

 Part of a joined-up approach